crispd/crispD_Dev/README.md

 rols
 ====

 Initialized on GitHub.
-To be filled with MinimalDLine folder on Intra for further development of Template based screen generation.
+To be filled with MinimalDLine folder from I: drive for further development of template based screen generation.